dobtco/wintersmith-knowledge-base/contents/articles/screendoor/collaboration/collaborators.md

 ### Inviting everyone in your organization

-By default, members of your organization can't access the projects you create, unless you invite them.
-You can allow everyone in your organization to view responses, rate, or even adminster your project with the alert at the top of the Collaborators page.
+By default, members of your organization can't access the projects you create unless you invite them.
+You can allow everyone in your organization to view responses, rate, or even administer your project with the alert at the bottom of the Collaborators page.

-On the right side of the "Unless listed below&hellip;" alert, above the table of collaborators, press the Change button.
-Select the permissions you want your organization to have by default, and press Save.
+Below the table of collaborators, select the permissions you want your organization to have by default.

 ![Changing permissions for your organization.](../images/collabs_7.png)